TrickyTroll/good-bot/README.md

 4. Build your container using ```docker build [--tag something you want] .```.

-5. Change your current working directory to the one that contains your instruction file.
+5. Change your current working directory to the one that contains your instructions file.

 6. Run your container using ```docker run -it [--name something you want] -v $(PWD):/toto [the tag you chose] your_script.md ```.

 7. Let the container do his thing.
-When it's done, a new folder called ```your_video``` should have been created inside of your current working directory.
+When it's done, a new folder called ```your_video``` should have been created inside your current working directory.

 8. Send the content of the your_video folder to Video Puppet!